ADHD Discoveries: Measurement of IgG and Immunoglobulins Matter

 For a traditional allergist this is nothing short of heresy.
 IgG has been used for decades to treat allergies successfully.

-My brief take on the controversy: Allergists are trained to focus on traditional medical issues of acuity, life and death [often mitigated by IgE antibodies].
-IgE issues do often become acute and painful.
+My perspective on the controversy that is not controversial: Allergists focus on traditional medical issues of acuity, life and death [often mitigated by IgE antibodies].
+IgE issues do often present as acute and physically painful.
 Thank goodness allergists can identify and treat those issues!

-IgG issues, on the other hand, most often arise in the evaluation of chronic, almost sub-symptomatic illness that often presents as psychosomatic or refractory mental problems, and that don’t respond to traditional psychiatric interventions.
+IgG issues [the Ghost Immunoglobulin] on the other hand, most often arise in the evaluation of chronic, often sub-symptomatic illness that presents as psychosomatic or refractory, untreatable mental problems – that don’t respond to traditional psychiatric interventions.

 Chronicity is overlooked, acuity moves to the front of the line.
 For ADHD treatment chronicity and medical subtlety matter.